April 30, 2020

 Until my crown was light and clear again,

-And rose, that a new-gleaming face may turn
+And rose, that my still-lively face could turn

 Its eyes upon the symbols of the world.